 This is a very short process, that needs a bit of precision, and when done correctly will yield the most delicious flakey gluten free pastry.
 I've taken in depth step by step images of of this recipe to guide you in making the best Puff Pastry of your dream.

-- Next, combine the tapioca starch, gluten free flour and almond flour in a food processor and blitz until well combined.
+- Combine the tapioca starch, gluten free flour and almond flour in a food processor and blitz until well combined.
 If you don't have a food processor simply whisk together in a bowl or sift if there are clumps.

 Yes!
 Feel free to wrap the dough in plastic wrap or parchment paper as directed and then place it into a ziplock bag for extra safety to it doesn't dry out in the fridge.
 This dough keeps fresh in the fridge for up to 5 days or can be frozen for up to 3 months.